lsst-dm/dmtn-056/design.rst

 The in-memory manifestation of a :ref:`Dataset` (e.g. as a Python object) is called a :ref:`InMemoryDataset`.
-The :ref:`Butler` is the user-facing interface employed to load, store, and query :ref:`InMemoryDatasets <InMemoryDataset>` and their relations.
+The :ref:`Butler` is the user-facing interface employed to load and store :ref:`InMemoryDatasets <InMemoryDataset>`, and query the metadata of and relationships between :ref:`Datasets <Dataset>`.

 Relations between :ref:`Datasets <Dataset>`, :ref:`Quanta <Quantum>`, and locations for stored objects are kept in a SQL database which implements the :ref:`Common Schema <CommonSchema>`.